Have you ever wondered about all those different colored belts in a Karate class?

 The journey doesn’t stop once you earn a black belt.
-There are 10 degrees of black belt, each one requiring years of intense training to attain.
+There are 10 degrees of black belt, each requiring years of intense training.

 For example, in 2011, 98-year-old Keiko Fukuda became the first woman to earn a 10th-degree black belt in Judo.
 This honor is held by only a handful of others around the world.
 Needless to say, you must dedicate your life to training and teaching martial arts to ever reach this level.

 Shotokan Karate follows a dedicated belt system to rank a student.
 The karate belt system uses a variety of colored belts to determine an individual’s skill level.
 With each passing level, the colour of the belt gets darker.
 Many also believe in the theory of the white belt becoming dirty over time and turning black, representing a black belt, the best rank.